heinwessels/Factorio-FluidicPower/faq.md

 How big though?
 The limits are not well known yet, but it's better than you might think.
 The worst use-case is a large spread apart factory which with many power poles.
 Therefore, I made an almost-worst-case 90SPM base as benchmark.
 It's a very spread-apart 45 SPM base using no beacons or mudules - which is duplicated.
 All powered from a single location.
 This base runs at more than 200 UPS on my six year old `i7-4770K` CPU.

-Here are some timing information:
+Here are some timing information using Fluidic Power V0.1:

 ```
 Update: 4.7 / 3.7 / 9.2